jayesh722005/JKPOSTHUB/README.md

 Contributions are welcome!

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch:

 ```bash
 git checkout -b feature-name
 ```

-3. Commit your changes
+3. Commit your changes:

 ```bash
 git commit -m "Added new feature"
 ```

-4. Push your branch
+4. Push your branch:

 ```bash
 git push origin feature-name
 ```

-5. Open a Pull Request
+5. Open a Pull Request.

 ---

 ## ⭐ Support

-If you found this project helpful, please consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a ⭐ on GitHub!

 ---